istathar/slashtime/README.markdown

 Places list
 -----------

-The cities shown by slashtime is drawn from the list found in a file called .tzlist in your home directory.
+The cities shown by slashtime is drawn from the list found in a file located at $HOME/.config/slashtime/tzlist.
 See the [PLACES](PLACES) file for a fully documented example.

 Don't whine to me about the lack of UI to change the hard coded Places list.
-If you want your own list of cities, then whip up a `~/.tzlist` file.
+If you want your own list of cities, then whip up a `~/.config/slashtime/tzlist` file.

 HISTORY